 If you get a headache after eating, it could be from histamine intolerance (HIT).
 I am not talking about taking an antihistamine as if you had an allergy.
-It's much more complicated, yet it could be as easy as that.
+It's much more complicated, yet it could be as easy as that with DAO.

 Getting sick every time you eat is a nightmare.
 Keep reading, this might just be your solution.